krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - It provides automated live incremental server replication and AWS console support.

 ### Database Migration Service – DMS <a id="DMS"></a>

+Database Migration Service: to transfer data between __on-premises databases and cloud-based__ RDS

+Supports __homogeneous__, so Oracle to Oracle, as well as __heterogeneous__.
+You can move to the managed data to Amazon Redshift, NoSQL platforms like Amazon DynamoDB, or low-cost storage platforms like Amazon Simple Storage Service (Amazon S3).
+Application is live, minimizing downtime.

 - used for migrating databases from on-premises, Amazon EC2 or Amazon RDS.
 - supports homogeneous, so Oracle to Oracle, as well as heterogeneous, example, Oracle to Amazon Aurora.